Is It Safe to Travel to Burkina Faso in 2026?

 ⛔ Do Not Travel

 The U.S. State Department advises against all travel to Burkina Faso or parts of Burkina Faso due to serious safety concerns.
-Key factors: terrorism, crime, kidnapping.
+Key factors: crime, kidnapping, terrorism, health.

 Burkina Faso is a landlocked country in West Africa.
 It is bordered by Mali to the northwest, Niger to the northeast, Benin to the southeast, Togo and Ghana to the south, and Ivory Coast to the southwest.